-Description: This is the second phase of a four-phase project to extend Runway 6-24 and complete the runway ends.

-Instrument Landing Systems (ILS) approach to Runways 6 and 24.
-Installation of a glideslope, localizer antenna, and Medium-intensity Approach Landing System (MALS) is included for both expand the aircraft parking apron, install an updated fuel facility, and develop auto parking and related access.
+Description: This is the second phase of a four-phase project to extend Runway 6-24 and complete the Instrument Landing Systems (ILS) approach to Runways 6 and 24.
+Installation of a glideslope, localizer antenna, and Medium-intensity Approach Landing System (MALS) is included for both runway ends.